m2vic/m2vic/README.md

 - 👋 Hi, I’m m2vic
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning front end part to entry my first job soon
+- 🌱 I’m currently learning back end part to entry my first job soon

 <!---
 m2vic/m2vic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.